vvorld/getid-web-sdk/README.md

 ```

 ### Profile
-It's possible to pre-fill the profile form data by setting profile property in config.
+It's possible to pre-fill the profile form data by setting the profile property in config.

 example
 ```js